 ‘Build outs’ in construction usually trade more foot traffic, therefore revenue, for more space, or square footage.
 This includes fresh licks of paint, re-modelling the walls, windows, doors – as well as extensions.

-Delivery of building materials is usually a separate cost, unless your chosen construction company includes this delivery service.
-The materials can usually be purchased in mass.
+Delivery of building materials is usually a separate cost, unless the construction company you employ includes this delivery service.
+The materials are usually purchaseable in mass.

 The fee for labour is a separate cost: either paid by the hour, or per square foot of ‘labour’.
 These wages are usually negotiable, and will be confirmed before the start of the build.